smpotts/mp3_player/README.md

 # Homemade MP3 Player
-A homemade mp3 player written in Python using tkinter and the pygame tools that interacts with a playlist of mp3 files.
+This is a homemade mp3 player that plays a list of songs I covered on my guitar.
+The project is written in Python using tkinter and the pygame tools.

 ## Technologies
 This project uses Python v.
 3.9.6 and uses tkinter and pygame to build the widgets and provide actions to the widget